-After a three year journey to motherhood involving fostering, miscarriage and IVF, they’ve embraced a mindful, purposeful life centered around living slowly and sustainably with their beautiful young family.
+After a three-year journey to motherhood involving fostering, miscarriage and IVF, they’ve embraced a mindful, purposeful life centred around living slowly and sustainably with their beautiful young family.

 Thank you so much, being authentic and transparent is something we pride ourselves on so that's great to hear that comes across on our feed.

 Our journey to becoming mamas was a bit of a long one… we started fostering although of course the nature of fostering is always to help the children get back home, so although we learnt a lot about parenting, it was never a means to a family.
 When our foster daughter was finally reunited with her birth mother at the age of 16 we decided to try IVF.

 Our initial fertility checks found an 8cm dermoid ovarian cyst that I had removed.
 They then found endometriosis that took two surgeries to remove.
 We tried to conceive at home first via donor insemination, and ended up getting pregnant, but lost the baby.
 After several more failed attempts we decided to move forward with fertility treatment and from that point the process was actually pretty straight forward for us.
 We went with a fertility clinic specifically designed for LGBTI+ couples called Rainbow Fertility, who were amazing.
 Our entire fertility journey took over three years, but the IVF process from first conversation to conception was less than 6 months!